-Everyone who has an Auburn University e-mail address will receive emergency alerts to their campus e-mail address.
-In order to also receive text and voice message alerts, members of the campus community are strongly encouranged to provide cell phone contact information via the web site at www.auburn.edu/aualert.
+Everyone who has an AU e-mail address will receive emergency alerts to their campus e-mail address.
+In order to also receive text and voice message alerts, members of the campus community are strongly encouraged to provide cell phone contact information by logging in to AU Access (auaccess.auburn.edu), then clicking on the AU ALERT link located on the Campus Life tab.
+Additional information about the system, including frequently asked questions, can be found at www.auburn.edu/aualert.

 The information you supply is considered confidential and will not be shared or used for other purposes.
-You will only be contacted through the AU ALERT system in the event of an emergency.
+AU ALERT will only be used to distribute information regarding emergencies that dictate immediate action or to convey critical, timesensitive information.